nasa/daidalus/docs/index.md

 | radians per second | `"rad/s"` |

-The class `Units` provides the following static methods for converting to and from internal units and  from one unit into another one.
+The class `Units` provides the following static methods for converting to/from internal units and  from one unit into another one.

  * `static double to(String unit, double value)`: Converts `value` to the units indicated by the parameter `unit` from internal units.